PCED Frequently Asked Questions

 When is the PCED exam normally offered?

-The PCED exam is normally offered three times a year in Conway, Arkansas, at the University of Central Arkansas in the Brewer Hegeman Conference Center:
+The PCED exam is normally offered three times a year in Conway, Arkansas, at the University of Central Arkansas in the Brewer-Hegeman Conference Center:

-• Second week of March
+• Beginning of March

 • First Friday in August, at the close of CDI Central